 - Do a search on Google for the "Women's Chamber of Commerce" in your city or state

-- Search for other local business groups
+- Search for other local business groups in Meetup.

 Please share your favorite networking groups to help others connect.